 This Chimichurri Tri Tip Steak will take your grilling to the next level.
 Tangy and spicy, this Chimichurri sauce makes the perfect marinade and finishing sauce for a perfectly seared cut of beef.

-Grilling the Perfect Steak!!
+How do I Grill the Perfect Steak!!

 -Tip number one.
 These rules apply to any steak or grilled meat.
 If you aren’t on the west coast tri tip may not be very popular at your grocery store, and the flank steak would be the closest thing to it.
 Good grilling is an art and it takes some practice, but what follows will work for almost everything you are trying to grill.